sdcb/PaddleSharp/README.md

 Baidu packages were downloaded from here: https://www.paddlepaddle.org.cn/inference/master/guides/install/download_lib.html#windows

-My Sdcb packages were self compiled.
+All Windows packages were compiled manually by me.

 Baidu official GPU packages are too large(>1.5GB) to publish to nuget.org, there is a limitation of 250MB when upload to Github, there is some related issues to this: